I want to emphasize that this isn't the be-all-end-all by any means, but I've had good success with it!

 The Final Product:

-(Still want more documentation help?
-Might I suggest checking out Knight's Tale Studio, Braymere Custom Saddlery, Shamrock Farms, Horse Tender Studio, and Five Paws Studio.)
+(Looking for more documentation help?
+Might I suggest checking out these resources from Knight's Tale Studio, Braymere Custom Saddlery, Shamrock Farms, Horse Tender Studio, and Five Paws Studio.)

 How do you create yours?
 Do you use documentation?
 I look forward to reading how y'all do! :)